vincedevendra/firebase_cloud_messenger/README.md

 ## Development

 After checking out the repo, run `bundle` to install dependencies.
-Then, run `rake test` to run the tests.
+Then, run `bundle exec rake test` to run the tests.